markmarijnissen/cordova-app-loader/README.md

 **Implementation Note:** CordovaAppLoader changes the `manifest.root` to point to your file cache - otherwise the bootstrap script can't find the downloaded files!

+## Testing

+With the demo app, you can test:

+* Check, with a new manfiest (resolve true)
+* Check, with no new manifest (resolve false)
+* Check, with no internet (reject timeout)
+* Download (resolve with manifest)
+* Download with no internet / while interrupting internet (resolve if withing retry attempts, reject with error otherwise)
+* Download without checking (null)
+* Update (true if update possible, false otherwise)
+* Reset to factory
+* Slow Download (progress bar)
+* Broken Link (reject download with broken link)
+* Broken App (resets back to factory)

+There are also [unit tests](http://data.madebymark.nl/cordova-app-loader/test/) (*Chrome only!*).

+It includes unit tests for [CordovaPromiseFS](https://github.com/markmarijnissen/cordova-promise-fs) and [CordovaFileCache](https://github.com/markmarijnissen/cordova-file-cache).

 ## Design Decisions

 I want CordovaAppLoader to be fast, responsive, flexible, reliable and safe.
 In order to do this, I've made the following decisions: